fengrujie0721/Financial-Records-Analysis/README.md

-The total number of months included in the dataset
+The total number of months included in the dataset.

-The net total amount of "Profit/Losses" over the entire period
+The net total amount of "Profit/Losses" over the entire period.

 Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes

-The greatest increase in profits (date and amount) over the entire period
+The greatest increase in profits (date and amount) over the entire period.

-The greatest decrease in losses (date and amount) over the entire period
+The greatest decrease in losses (date and amount) over the entire period.

 ![image](https://user-images.githubusercontent.com/79819331/119210363-bf67eb80-ba79-11eb-8035-939342eadc65.png)